-3. Synonyms, Antonyms, & Homonyms/Homophones Apply knowledge of 5th grade level synonyms, antonyms, homonyms/homophones, and multiple meaning words to determine the meaning of words and phrases.
-3. Using Resource Materials & Aids A. Determine the meanings, pronunciation, and derivations of unknown words by using a glossary, dictionary, and/or thesaurus.
-B. Relate dictionary definitions to context of the reading in order to aid understanding.
-Idioms and Comparisons Identify and explain idioms and comparisons, such as analogies, metaphors, and similes, to infer the literal and figurative meanings of phrases.
-A. Idioms B. Analogies C. Metaphor D. Simile 3.
-Idioms and Comparisons Analyze idioms and comparisons, such as analogies, metaphors, and similes. to infer the literal and figurative meanings of phrases.
-A. Idioms B. Analogies C. Metaphors D. Similes 4.
-Using Resource Materials A. Use a thesaurus to determine related words and phrases.
-B. Determine the meanings and pronunciations of unknown words by using a glossary and/or dictionary.
-Standard 2: Fluency The student will identify words rapidly so that attention is directed at the meaning of the text.
-Standard 2: Fluency The student will identify words rapidly so that attention is directed at the meaning of the text.
-Standard 2: Fluency The student will identify words rapidly so that attention is directed at the meaning of the text.
-Standard 2: Fluency The student will identify words rapidly so that attention is directed at the meaning of the text.
-Read regularly in independent-level texts, fluently and accurately, and with appropriate timing, change in voice, and expression.
-Read regularly in instructional-level texts.
-Read silently for increased periods of time.
-Increase reading through daily independent reading practice as monitored by the instructor through peer discussions, teacher conferences, response journals, etc. Read regularly in independent-level texts, fluently and accurately, and with appropriate timing, change in voice, and expression.
-Read regularly in instructional-level texts.
-Increase silent reading speed through daily independent reading.
-Read silently for increased periods of time.
-Read regularly in independent-level texts, fluently and accurately, and with appropriate timing, change in voice, and expression.
-Read regularly in instructional-level materials that are challenging but manageable.
-Increase silent reading speed and comprehension through daily independent reading.
-Read silently for increased periods of time.
+Standard 2: Fluency

+The student will identify words rapidly so that attention is directed at the meaning of the text.

+- 1. Read regularly in independent-level texts, fluently and accurately, and with appropriate timing, change in voice, and expression. - 2.
+Read regularly in instructional-level texts. - 3.
+Read silently for increased periods of time. - 4.
+Increase reading through daily independent reading practice as monitored by the instructor through peer discussions, teacher conferences, response journals, etc. - 1.
+Read regularly in independent-level texts, fluently and accurately, and with appropriate timing, change in voice, and expression. - 2.
+Read regularly in instructional-level texts. - 3.
+Increase silent reading speed through daily independent reading. - 4.
+Read silently for increased periods of time. - 1.
+Read regularly in independent-level texts, fluently and accurately, and with appropriate timing, change in voice, and expression. - 2.
+Read regularly in instructional-level materials that are challenging but manageable. - 3.
+Increase silent reading speed and comprehension through daily independent reading. - 4.
+Read silently for increased periods of time. - 5.
 Use punctuation as a cue for pausing and characterization while reading.

-Read regularly in independent-level texts, fluently and accurately, and with appropriate timing, change in voice, and expression.
-Read regularly in instructional-level materials that are challenging but manageable.
-Increase silent reading speed and comprehension through daily independent reading.
-Read silently for increased periods of time.
+- 1. Read regularly in independentlevel texts, fluently and accurately, and with appropriate timing, change in voice, and expression. - 2.
+Read regularly in instructional-level materials that are challenging but manageable. - 3.
+Increase silent reading speed and comprehension through daily independent reading. - 4.
+Read silently for increased periods of time. - 5.
 Use punctuation as a cue for pausing and characterization while reading.

-Standard 3: Coi mprehension/Critical Literacy
+Standard 3: Comprehension/Critical Literacy